KSC Launch Viewing with Car Pass

 Photo Credit: NASA

-Update: the pre dawn SpaceX launch this morning was one of the best launches since the shuttle program.
-Speechless...
+Update: the pre dawn SpaceX launch was one of the best launches since the ending of the shuttle program.

-If you have a KSC Badge, you must follow the instructions provided.
+If you have a KSC Badge & obtain a car pass, you must follow the instructions provided.
+Or be escorted away...

 (Kids and I watched a lot of shuttle launches from the Causeway and now the grandchildren are looking forward to the SLS rocket launches!

 Warnings are serious